-For Applicants: Any foster child or foster adults who are in the home at the time of initial voucher issuance, and who are determined to be in a long-term placement, will be considered in the determination of subsidy size.
+For Applicants: Any foster child or foster adult, or any minor who is in a temporary placement of minor with a non-parent, who is are in the home at the time of initial voucher issuance, and who is are determined to be in a long-term placement, will be included when calculating the considered in the determination of subsidy size.
 For the purpose of determining subsidy size, long-term placement is defined as six or more months.

-For Participants: A family may request at any time to have foster children or foster adults.
-The PHA will add such members to the family composition; however, the addition will not be reflected in the subsidy calculation until the foster child(ren) or adult(s) have been verified as being in the household for six months.
+For Participants: A family may request at any time to have foster children, foster adults or temporary placement of minor with non-parent.
+The PHA will add such members to the family composition; however, the addition will not be reflected in the subsidy calculation until the foster child(ren), adult(s), or temporary placement of minor with non-parent have been verified as being in the household for six months.
 Before any foster child or foster adult can be added to the household, the owner of the property must agree to allow them to reside in the unit.